oehrlis/docker/oud/README.md

 ## Running the Docker Images
 ### Setup an Oracle Unified Directory Container
 Creating a OUD container is straight forward with **docker run** command.
-The script `start_OUD_Instance.sh` will make sure, that a new OUD instance is created, when the container is started the first time.
+The script `start_oud_instance.sh` will make sure, that a new OUD instance is created, when the container is started the first time.
 The instance is created using predefined values. (see below).
 If an OUD instance already exists, the script simply starts it.

 The creation of the OUD instance can be influenced by the following environment variables.
 You only have to set them with option -e when executing "docker run":